snlabs-tech/SN-Rating-Model/README.md

 Contains the **core rating logic**, including:

-* financial ratio scoring
+* Financial ratio scoring
-* qualitative factor scoring
+* Qualitative factor scoring
-* weighted score aggregation
+* Weighted score aggregation
-* final rating calculation
+* Final rating calculation
+* Application of hard‑stops, sovereign cap, and peer positioning (if enabled)
 ---
 ### `excel_io.py`

 Responsible for:

-* reading Excel inputs
+* Reading Excel inputs
-* validating input structures
+* Validating input structures
-* exporting intermediate results if needed
+* Exporting intermediate results if needed

 ---

 ### `report.py`

 Generates the **final rating report**, typically written to the `output/` directory.

+`run_from_excel.py`
+Implements the Excel‑driven workflow:
+- Loads configuration and input workbooks
+- Calls the rating model
+- Returns structured results that your runner (or the .exe) can write to Excel

 ---